Reason’s why U.S. Silica Holdings Inc. (SLCA) is an asset to your trade with current Target Price of $11.60

 Total Debt to Equity Ratio (D/E) can also provide valuable insight into the company’s financial health and market status.
 The debt to equity ratio can be calculated by dividing the present total liabilities of a company by shareholders’ equity.
 Debt to Equity thus makes a valuable metrics that describes the debt, company is using in order to support assets, correlating with the value of shareholders’ equity The total Debt to Equity ratio for SLCA is recording 2.01 at the time of this writing.
 In addition, long term Debt to Equity ratio is set at 1.95.

-Raw Stochastic average of U.S. Silica Holdings Inc. in the period of last 50 days is set at 59.93%.
-The result represents downgrade in oppose to Raw Stochastic average for the period of the last 20 days, recording 96.56%.
-In the last 20 days, the company’s Stochastic %K was 61.19% and its Stochastic %D was recorded 43.46%.
+Raw Stochastic average of U.S. Silica Holdings Inc. in the period of last 50 days is set at 17.60%.
+The result represents improvement in oppose to Raw Stochastic average for the period of the last 20 days, recording 10.24%.
+In the last 20 days, the company’s Stochastic %K was 66.96% and its Stochastic %D was recorded 69.03%.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-Bearing in mind the latest performance of U.S. Silica Holdings Inc., several moving trends are noted.
-Year-to-date Price performance of the company’s stock appears to be pessimistic, given the fact the metric is recording 86.32%.
-Additionally, trading for the stock in the period of the last six months notably improved by 362.19%, alongside a boost of 678.57% for the period of the last 12 months.
-The shares increased approximately by 17.31% in the 7-day charts and went up by 11.99% in the period of the last 30 days.
-Common stock shares were driven by 58.16% during last recorded quarter.
+Let’s take a glance in the erstwhile performances of U.S. Silica Holdings Inc., multiple moving trends are noted.
+Year-to-date Price performance of the company’s stock appears to be pessimistic, given the fact the metric is recording 51.71%.
+Additionally, trading for the stock in the period of the last six months notably improved by 316.02%, alongside a boost of 454.69% for the period of the last 12 months.
+The shares increased approximately by -3.53% in the 7-day charts and went up by -13.34% in the period of the last 30 days.
+Common stock shares were driven by 30.84% during last recorded quarter.